CaptainSwag101/AGC-Sharp/README.md

 # AGC-Sharp
-An attempt at creating a control-pulse level emulator of the "Block II" Apollo guidance computer.
+An attempt at creating a control pulse-level emulator of the Block II Apollo guidance computer.

 ## Why the AGC?
 I've been wanting to learn a bit more about computer architecture and to test my programming skills, and watching CuriousMarc's YouTube series on their restoration of an actual original Apollo guidance computer really piqued my curiosity for a number of reasons: